Skip to content

 Setup Flask

 Finally, ensure you have Python installed.
-Install Pipenv with the following command:
+Follow the documentation to setup a virtual environment with Pipenv

 pipenv